Coming up next, our final news roundup and information overload hour.

 The multiracial working class coalition.

-It's working class Californians who are hammered by these ridiculous the climate elitism, the gas prices, the cost of everything, electricity rates double the national average.
+It's working class Californians who are hammered by these ridiculous, the climate elitism, the gas prices, the cost of everything, electricity rates, double the national average.

 And so my pitch is very simple.

-Three dollar gas, cut your bills in half, a single family home that you can afford.
+$3 gas, cut your bills in half, a single family home that you can afford.

-Practical things, just like President Trump made those arguments at the national level, I think that's how we do it in California.
+Just like President Trump made those arguments at the national level, I think that's how we do it in California.

-There's there's no more beautiful place on the face of the earth except with my free state of Florida.
+There's no more beautiful place on the face of the earth except with my free state of Florida.

 It's stunning.